Jackpot (1960 film)

 Jackpot is a 1960 British second feature crime film directed by Montgomery Tully and starring William Hartnell, Betty McDowall and Eddie Byrne.
 It was written by Tully and Maurice J. Wilson based on a story by John Sherman.

 Plot

 Ex-convict Carl Stock went to jail for his part in a robbery, and he now wants his share of the loot.
 His accomplice Sam Hare, now the owner of the Jackpot Club, won't cooperate.
 Stock persuades ex-safecracker Lenny Lane to help him steal the money from Hare's office.
-They do the job, but Stock kills a policemen.
+They do the job, but Stock kills a policeman.
 Superintendent Frawley of Scotland Yard investigates.
 When the police trap Stock and Hare at Arsenal Stadium, the two criminals fight each other and fall to their deaths.